Vihaan3/knowledge-garden/content/Personal Knowledge Management/John Locke Quick Answers.md

 							- Even in this, deliberate practice with moral intuitions probably doesn't work as well because it's so hard to evaluate
 						- People who don't regularly use their moral intuitions for day-to-day decision-making would find
 				- Random events and triggers have a greater influence on you than you might realize (so your moral intuitions might change the next day)
 		- Your moral intuitions are mostly a combination of things selected for by evolution + random things that you absorb from others.
-Those random things are mostly driven by [[Mimetics]].
+Those random things are mostly driven by [[Memetics]].
 			- You easily could have very different moral intuitions in different circumstances
 - Is there such a thing as too much democracy?
 - Why do civilizations collapse?
 Is our civilization in danger?